Lega Umbria

 Lega Umbria (Umbria League), whose complete name is Lega Umbria per Salvini Premier (Umbria League for Salvini Premier), is a regionalist political party active in Umbria.
-The party was a "national" section of Lega Nord (LN) from 1991 to 2000 and has been the regional section of Lega per Salvini Premier (LSP) in Umbria since 2020.
+The party was a "national" section of Lega Nord (LN) from 1991 to 2020 and has been the regional section of Lega per Salvini Premier (LSP) in Umbria since 2020.

-Since 2018 the party has been led by Virginio Caparvi.
-One of its members, Donatella Tesei, has been serving as President of Umbria since November 2019.
+The party is led by secretary Riccardo Augusto Marchetti.
+One of its leading members, Donatella Tesei, was President of Umbria in 2019–2020.

 Recent history

 In the 2010 Umbrian regional election the party obtained 4.3% and entered the Regional Council for the first time with a regional councillor, while in 2015 it obtained 14.0% and, despite a reduction of the Council's numbers, two councillors.

 In the 2018 general election the party won 20.2% of the vote regionally and in the subsequent municipal election Leonardo Latini, a leghista, was elected mayor of Terni, the region's second largest city.

+In 2018 Virginio Caparvi was elected secretary.

 In the 2019 European Parliament election the party increased its share to 38.2%.

 In the 2019 regional election the party fielded Donatella Tesei as candidate for president.
-She was handily elected with 57.6% of the vote and a 20% lead over its main opponent, Vincenzo Bianconi, who was the candidate of a joint list of the centre-left coalition and the Five Star Movement.
-The LNT and the "Tesei President" list won a combined 40.9% of the vote.
-The election ended 49 years of governments led by the Italian Communist Party and its successors.
+She was handily elected with 57.6% of the vote and a 20pp-lead over its main opponent, Vincenzo Bianconi, who was the candidate of the centre-left coalition, including the Five Star Movement.
+The LNT and the "Tesei President" list won a combined 40.9% of the vote, of which 37.0% for the LNT.
+The election ended 49 years of governments led by the Italian Communist Party and its successors, lately the Democratic Party.

+In 2023 Riccardo Augusto Marchetti was elected secretary, after Caparvi's decision to step aside.

+In the 2024 regional election Tesei failed to be re-elected, being defeated 51.1% to 46.2% by the centre-left candidate Stefania Proietti, and the party was reduced to 7.7% of the vote, plus 5.0% for Tesei's personal list.
+As a result, the party was left with two assembly members, Tesei and Enrico Melasecche Germini.